Present Progressive Tense: Rules and Real Examples

 Introduction

-What Exactly Is Present Progressive Tense?
+What Is Present Progressive Tense?

 The Present Progressive Tense shows actions that are happening RIGHT NOW, at this very moment.
 Additionally, it’s like taking a photograph of an action in progress!